USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization.rst

 Galactic Plane (gray/black line), and sun (yellow smiley-face).

-This is for default plotting options, but you can do a lot of customization on what is plotted (see :ref:`Plotting Sky Maps, Localizations, and Wide-field Effective Area` for more details).
+This is for default plotting options, but you can do a lot of customization on what is plotted (see :external:ref:`Plotting Sky Maps, Localizations, and Wide-field Effective Area<plot-sky>` for more details).

 Reference/API
 =============